Financial Aid

 State of Ohio Vocational Training Vouchers - We accept training vouchers from employees of the State of Ohio through the Union Education Trust.
 For more information and to request a training voucher: Call 866-436-7900 or Email: support@uedtrust.org

-Private Student Loans - As a last resort, student loans are available through private lenders.
-Contact Larry Weber at 740-201-3287 for guidance.
+Private Student Loans – As a last resort, student loans are available through private lenders.
+You might check with local lenders such as banks or credit unions.

-Please note: In an attempt to keep tuition costs at a minimum, DACC has chosen to not participate in Title IV financial aid programs such as Pell Grants and Federal Student Loans.
-However, you may be asked to complete a Free Application for Federal Financial Aid for purposes of other funding sources.
-If so, complete a Free Application for Federal Financial Aid (FAFSA) online at https://studentaid.gov/.
+*Please note: To keep tuition costs low, DACC has chosen to not participate in Title IV financial aid programs such as Pell Grants and Federal Student Loans.
+However, you must complete a Free Application for Federal Financial Aid (FAFSA) if you plan to apply for a state-funded grant listed above as it is required by the Ohio Department of Higher Education.
+A FAFSA can be completed online at fafsa.gov and help is available by calling 800-433-3243.